ruby-grape/grape/README.md

 end
 ```

-You can also set the response body explicitly with `body`.
+You can set the response body explicitly with `body`.

 ```ruby
 class API < Grape::API